 Greetings from Vienna.
 After a wonderful 11 days in Jordan I have arrived in Vienna for a relatively short trip to Europe.
 I have hinted that I may have a big travel project in Europe, and now that I am here I can confirm that I will be travelling by rail in partnership with Eurail.com.
-I have been wanting to do a Eurail trip for years so I am thrilled to be here with a Eurail pass in my hands.

 My Eurail Travel Plan

 I didn’t want to announce it until I physically had the ticket as I was having some trouble getting the ticket to me.
 As the passes are mailed and not picked up from train stations, this was causing some difficulty for this nomad as I didn’t have an address to send it to.
 Fortunately my hostel in Vienna was able to receive my pass.
 I was anxious before I arrived at the hostel, wondering if the ticket was there, so I was relieved to see the big Eurail logo on the envelope with my name on it.

 I felt like Charlie Bucket when he finds the golden ticket.
 In my case the golden ticket is the Global Pass, which gives me access to 10 days of unlimited rail travel within 2 months in 23 countries in Europe.
 Given my work and travel schedule this summer, I only have 15 days available to travel so I will be making the most of this pass by visiting some new places and revisiting some old favourites.
 So far my country list looks like this: